jezzsantos/ServiceStack.Webhooks/README.md

 ## Azure Extensions

-If you deploy your web service to Azure, you can use Azure Tables and Queues to implement the various stores.
+If you deploy your web service to Microsoft Azure, you can use Azure storage Tables and Queues to implement the various components of the webhooks.

-Subscriptions will be stored in Azure table storage, and events will be queued in an Azure queue.
+Subscriptions can be stored in Azure table storage, and events can be queued and relayed from an Azure queue.

 Install from NuGet:
 ```